osrf/collision-benchmark/README.md

 ![Multiple worlds](images/Multiple-worlds-rubble.png)

+*Image: Differences in the rubble world in bullet and ODE at the same time of simulation*

 You can switch between the physics engines with the GUI control panel displayed on the top left.
 Between the buttons, the name of the currently displayed world is shown, which should contain the physics engine in the name.